Be cool when you barbecue, so you can enjoy safely.

 Follow these simple tips to avoid injuries or damage from fire:

-NEVER use petrol or paraffin to start or revive your barbecue
+- Petrol or paraffin should not be used to start or revive your barbecue

-NEVER barbecue indoors – this included your garage, shed or tent.
+- Only barbecue outdoors – your garage, shed or tent are not suitable.
 Carbon monoxide kills!

 Gas barbecues – additional tips